typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 If you already use GitHub authentication, and have created a Typesense Cloud team via a GitHub org, you will not be able to set up SSO on this team.

 You would have to sign up for a new account with email/password-based authentication, then create a new team under that login and set up SSO for that team.
-We can then move the clusters from your existing team account to your new team account if you reach out to support, once adding a payment method to your account.
+We can then move the clusters from your existing team account to your new team account if you reach out to support, once adding a payment method to your new account.

 :::